Enterprise IT services: Your future is digital

 IT services, of course, are at the center of these digital transformations.
-Cutting-edge consumption models that offer flexibility and an Intelligent Edge that spawns innovation will help deliver new customer journeys and new ways of experiencing the world.
+Cutting-edge consumption-based models that offer flexibility and an Intelligent Edge that spawns innovation is helping deliver new customer journeys and new ways of experiencing the world.
 The way to think about it is that the customer experience is the IT experience.
-Whether it’s a product like Dropbox cloud storage, a brand like craft e-tailer Etsy, or a relationship like low-income entrepreneur financing via global platforms like Kiva, these are experiences that are enabled through IT.
+Whether it’s a product like Dropbox cloud storage, a brand like craft e-retailer Etsy, or a relationship like low-income entrepreneur financing via global platforms like Kiva, these are experiences enabled through IT.
 Everything is being transformed by IT, and the change is constant.

-At the same time, we’re witnessing innovation driven by what’s called the Intelligent Edge.
-Thanks to the exponential growth in sensors, smartphones, and other devices, you can now communicate and analyze information gathered from workspaces, consumers, and even natural phenomena such as the weather.
-The Intelligent Edge encompasses computing, storage, and connectivity that can be trusted and secure, and that will enable businesses to harvest data for insights and actions near the source of that data, whether it's by the objects themselves or in nearby servers.
+At the same time, we’re witnessing innovation driven from the edge.
+Thanks to exponential growth in sensors, smartphones, and other devices, we can all now communicate and analyze information gathered from work spaces, consumers, and even natural phenomena such as the weather.
+The edge encompasses computing, storage, and connectivity that can be trusted and secure, and that enables businesses to harvest data for insights and actions near the source of that data, whether it’s by the objects themselves or in nearby servers.

 The new technological world I’ve described here is within our reach.
-Read about examples of how flexible consumption models, Hybrid IT, Intelligent Edge, and security infrastructure work in the real world.
+The articles that follow describe real-world examples of how flexible consumption models, hybrid IT, Intelligent Edge, and security infrastructure work in the real world.
 As the science fiction writer William Gibson put it, “The future is already here.
 It’s just not evenly distributed yet.”
 I believe that this future is in reach for all companies no matter what size or industry.
 It’s simply a matter of embracing the technology in ways that are smart, economical, customer-focused, and result in desired business outcomes.
 Now let’s begin.

 This article/content was written by the individual writer identified and does not necessarily reflect the view of Hewlett Packard Enterprise Company.